Romney Institute of Public Service and Ethics

 To view contact information, verify you are human below:

 Breck Wightman is an Assistant Professor in the Romney Institute of Public Service and Ethics at BYU Marriott, where he teaches courses in economics, public policy, and public administration.
 He received a PhD in Public Affairs from the O'Neill School of Public and Environmental Affairs at Indiana University.
 He also holds a Master of Public Administration from BYU Marriott.
 Dr. Wightman's current research examines aspects of the executive succession process, including vacancies and managerial fit.
-His broader research agenda includes work on strategic HRM, institutional trust, and ethics.
+His broader research agenda spans public management, organization theory, and strategic human resource management.
 His work has been published in leading journals such as Public Administration Review, The American Review of Public Administration, Public and Performance Management Review, and Nonprofit and Voluntary Sector Quarterly.

 - Ph.D., Public Affairs, Indiana University, 2022